-Your first contact for any concerns will be our child’s class teacher – they then may decide to refer you to the Special Educational Needs Coordinator (SENCO).
+If you have concerns about your child’s learning your first contact will be our child’s class teacher – they then may decide to refer you to the Special Educational Needs Coordinator (SENCO).
 In some cases a member of the team may contact you directly.

-• Liaising with all the other people who may be coming into school to help support your child’s learning e.g. Speech and Language Therapy, Educational Psychology etc…
+Liaising with all professionals who may be coming into school to help support your child’s learning for example, Speech and Language Therapy and Educational Psychology.

-• Maintaining the school Map of Provision which lists all types of support every child on the SEN register has.
+Maintaining the school Map of Provision which lists all types of support every child on the SEND register has.

-• Run effective Professional Development sessions for teaching staff or organize high quality INSET for staff to attend to increase skills and knowledge to meet a particular need.
+Running or organising effective Professional Development sessions for teaching staff to increase skills and knowledge or meet particular needs.

 Arranging meetings with all professional and parents to ensure the highest possible outcomes for children on the SEND register.